-As discussed in note 3(q), Türkiye was designated as a hyperinflationary economy in the second quarter of 2022 and as a result IAS 29, Financial Reporting in Hyper-Inflationary Economies, has been applied to the summarized financial information for Horzum AS.
+Türkiye was designated as a hyperinflationary economy in the second quarter of 2022 and as a result IAS 29, Financial Reporting in Hyper-Inflationary Economies, has been applied to the summarized financial information for Horzum AS (see note 3(o) - Material accounting policies - Financial Reporting in Hyperinflationary Economies).
 The effect of inflation on Horzum AS's net monetary position for the year is included in the statements of operations presented below as a net monetary gain.
-In addition, Horzum AS recorded a net opening equity adjustment of approximately \$1.44 million related to the hyperinflation adjustments for non-monetary assets, liabilities and equity items in the statements of financial position as at January 1, 2022.
-The opening equity adjustment includes a \$0.42 million increase to share capital, a \$0.74 million increase to lease assets and a \$1.12 million increase to plant and equipment.
+In addition, Horzum AS recorded a net opening equity adjustment of approximately \$1.44 million related to the hyperinflation adjustments for nonmonetary assets, liabilities and equity items in the statements of financial position as at January 1, 2022.
+The opening equity adjustment included a \$0.42 million increase to share capital, a \$0.74 million increase to lease assets and a \$1.12 million increase to plant and equipment.